harvardinformatics/informatics-website/docs/about/index.md

 		(2018-2020)<br>

-		<p>Tommy was a Senior Bioinformatics Scientist in the group from 2018-2020, when he worked primarily on analysis of single-cell data with the Dulac lab.
-He is now the Director of Computational Biology at Immunitas Therapeutics.</p>
+		<p>Tommy is now the Director of Computational Biology at Immunitas Therapeutics.</p>
 </div>

 <div class="col-0-24 card-margin-outer"></div>